Carissimi: Today’s Mass; St Hyacinth of Poland

 Our Lord appears before us in the persons of the poor.
 Charity to them is a great sign of predestination.
 It is almost impossible, the holy Fathers assure us, for any one who is charitable to the poor, above all for Christ’s sake, to perish.

-Carissimi: Today’s Mass; St Clare of Assisi
+Carissimi: Today’s Mass; St. Margaret, Queen of Scotland